 We consider SCF's capital and earnings to be robust enough to cover its concentrated consumer finance risks.
-We expect the bank's RAC ratio will stay at around 13.0%-13.5% over the next 18-24 months, compared to 12.85% at end-2021.
+We expect the bank's RAC ratio will stay at around 13.25%-13.75% over the next 18-24 months, compared to 12.85% at end-2021.

-SCF has maintained strong earnings generation capacity over the past seven years, with sound efficiency and high capacity to benefit from economies of scale arising from its large business platform.
-The bank managed to return to pre-pandemic profitability levels in 2021, supported by higher operating revenue and contained loan loss provisions, and we anticipate that this will remain the case this year and next.
-In particular, we forecast that operating revenue will grow by about 3% this year and next.
-We expect net interest income to benefit from the increase in interest rates.
-Meanwhile, operating costs could grow by about 4% each year, given high inflation pressure and further investments related to the ongoing structure simplification in place.
-Given the nature of its operations, bottom-line profitability will also benefit from a relatively contained cost of risk--of about 50 bps--in line with 2021 levels.
-Overall, we think SCF's efficiency will remain on par with peers', with its cost-to-income ratio standing at about 46% over the next two years, and its return on equity at 11%.
+SCF has maintained strong earnings generation capacity over the past seven years--only somewhat interrupted in 2020 due to the COVID-19 outbreak--with sound efficiency and high capacity to benefit from economies of scale arising from its large business platform.
+We forecast that operating revenue will grow by about 4% annually over the next 18-24 months, with net interest income benefitting from the increase in interest rates but also reflecting higher funding costs.
+Meanwhile, operating costs could grow by about 3.5% each year, given high inflation pressure and further investments related to the ongoing structure simplification and business transformation.
+Given the nature of its business, we also anticipate some increase in credit losses, with cost of risk standing at 70 bps-80 bps, from 50 bps in 2021.
+Overall, we think SCF's efficiency will remain on par with peers,' with its cost-to-income ratio standing at about 45% by end-2024, and its return on equity at 11%.